itongworld/Hexo-Theme-Snow/README.md

 Although Snow is just a theme based on [Hexo](https://hexo.io/), but still is a step moving forward my little dream❤❤.

-By the way, Snow does not means John Snow, it represents purity and rarity.
+By the way, Snow does not mean John Snow, it represents purity and rarity.